Mapping the Galápagos Islands for a Better Understanding of Human Impacts on the Environment

 The students used data from multiple sources, including the local and national government, previous research teams, OpenStreetMap, and last year’s extractions from Mapillary.
 We found that it was useful to use Mapillary imagery for expanding the datasets in the future, and I soon was adding new businesses and points of interest to the map based on 2018 imagery, the type of data that Jein was using to analyze the spatial distribution of economic activity.
 Ryan also generalized the Mapillary segmentation values—things like roads, vegetation, wire groups, and water—into categories of urban, natural, and other.
 This would help produce a heatmap of the urban presence, which can be compared across years.
 This also was produced for Torshavn in the Faroe Islands and Avalon on Santa Catalina Island, as a comparative study of island towns.

-Ryan’s urban and natural analysis of Torshavn, which will be repeated in Puerto Ayora
+Ryan’s analysis of urbanization levels in Puerto Ayora

 On my last morning on Isla Santa Cruz, Daniel loaned me one of the GoPro Fusion cameras.
 I was headed back to the airport at Baltra, then to Quito, while the rest of the team would take a boat to Isla San Cristobal before also returning to Quito the following day.
 I had two tasks ahead of me: map the highway to the airport in 360 degrees, and get to Quito to start uploading the complete set of imagery that Daniel provided to me on an external hard drive.